 Plumbhouse Plumbing Heating and Electrical have been helping people with cooling capacity requirements for their homes in London and its surrounding areas since 1981.

 We sell quality HVAC systems and separate AC units with Smart technology to suit your lifestyle.
 Please call us at the number below or contact us online here.

 Air Conditioner Size and Cooling Capacity

-The resulting total can then be compared to a guide of ‘basic cooling capacity’ which is marked for each size-specific air conditioner.
-With this, it is possible to get the best-possible estimate, and thus the most efficient for the amount of money you spend each month.
-For additional help, there are plenty of online resources in the form of charts and calculators that can help calculate cooling capacity, or ‘BTU calculations.
+The resulting total can then be compared to a guide of ‘basic cooling capacity which is marked for each size-specific air conditioner.
+With this, it is possible to get the best-possible estimate, and thus the most efficiency for the amount of money you spend each month.

 This can be used to accurately find the proper-sized air conditioner fit for your specific living situation.
 The cost-effectiveness of this cannot be understated, so use it to your own advantage.

 Please call us in the London Ontario area: (519) 453 4650.

 Categorised in: cooling